Is Oat Milk Gluten Free

 While food label laws claim that oats are gluten free, they don’t take into consideration the avenin in oats.
 In addition, there is no guarantee that oats haven’t been cross-contaminated with wheat, barley, or rye.

 If you have celiac disease or are sensitive to gluten, I recommend avoiding oat milk.
-Instead, try one of the many alternatives to oat milk that you can try that taste similar to oat milk.
+Instead, try one of the many alternatives to oat milk that are less likely to be cross-contaminated, and are known to not contain any form of gluten.

 One Response